1/72 scale kits of the Mikoyan Gurevich MiG-21

 In STEP 5 the flat wheelbay panels #45 and #46 do not fit!
 I had to do quite some sanding.

-There are 2 types of main wheels with slightly different hubs, and also TWO different wing halves.
-The spares will be used for other kits!
+There are 2 types of main wheels with slightly different hubs, and also TWO different wing halves (with our without structural re-enforcement panels).
+Here the re-enforced wing was used though I was not sure if the Bangla Desh aircraft has these.
+The spare parts can be used for other kits!

 After that, the few MPD decals were